ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_api/postsilvermodulebreadcrumbsgenerator.md

 ### kernel.controller event

-Method `Silversolutions\Bundle\EshopBundle\Service\Breadcrumbs\PostSilverModuleBreadcrumbsGenerator::onKernelRequest()`
+`Silversolutions\Bundle\EshopBundle\Service\Breadcrumbs\PostSilverModuleBreadcrumbsGenerator::onKernelRequest()`
-is the listener method for the preparation of the request for a post silver.module controller.
+is the listener method that prepares the request for a post `silver.module` controller.

 It checks the session for a formerly stored silver.module ID and whether the Content item defines the controller that matched in the current request.
 If the controller doesn't match, the current request is just a call of an unrelated page and can be ignored.
 If it does match, the request attributes `silverModule` and `silverModuleLocation` are added for the rendering of the breadcrumbs.

 ### kernel.response event

-Method `Silversolutions\Bundle\EshopBundle\Service\Breadcrumbs\PostSilverModuleBreadcrumbsGenerator::onKernelResponse()`
+`Silversolutions\Bundle\EshopBundle\Service\Breadcrumbs\PostSilverModuleBreadcrumbsGenerator::onKernelResponse()`
-is the listener method the temporary storage of the silver.module ID in the session.
+is the listener method that temporarily stores the `silver.module` ID in the session.

 If the request attribute silverModule is set and defines a Content item, it is assumed that you are in a silver.module context.
 In this case the silver.module ID must be stored in the session for later requests.